Lightning Ridge Australian Opal No. 1 media thumbnails

 Australian opal in lapidary tradition

-In crystal tradition, opal is associated with inspiration, creativity, and the perception of changing beauty — qualities that are directly reflected in the optical behavior of the mineral: a stone that never shows the same color twice from the same angle.
+In crystal tradition, opal is associated with inspiration, creativity, and the perception of changing beauty — qualities that are directly reflected in the mineral's optical behavior: a stone that never shows the same color twice from the same angle.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.